-I enjoyed the house made salsa very much.
-The guacamole that passed by my table look lovely, particularly the interesting version with smoked trout I’ll need to check that out soon, along with some chicharrones.
+I enjoyed the house-made salsa very much.
+The guacamole that passed by my table looked lovely, particularly the interesting version with smoked trout I’ll need to check that out soon, along with some chicharrones.

 Take the CTA Orange, Brown, Green, Purple, Pink LInes to the Randolph/Lake ‘L’ stop.
 Walk 1 block north and 1/2 block east.
 Most of the Michigan Avenue buses will stop nearby. – 75 East Lake St.